 To request confidential communications, copies of this notice or to file a complaint.

 US Department of Health and Human Services

 Washington, DC 20201

-Reading Hospital and all its corporate entities and locations are committed to these privacy practices for the benefit of our patients, their families, and our community.
+Reading Hospital and its entities and locations are committed to these privacy practices for the benefit of our patients, their families and our community.

 Reading Hospital Rehabilitation at Wyomissing